 - education for development and development education

-CG 1: Resource mobilisation for lifelong learning under the sustainability framework
+CG 2: Resource mobilisation for the education of adults

 For more information about the comparative group have a look at our programme!

-- SINGH S. AND EHLERS S. (2020): Employability as a Global Norm: Comparative Study of Transnational Employability Policies from OECD, World Bank Group, UNESCO and ILO.
+SINGH S./EHLERS S. (2020): Employability as a Global Norm: Comparative Study of Transnational Employability Policies from OECD, World Bank Group, UNESCO and ILO.
 In Egetenmeyer, R. and Boffo, V. (Eds.)
 International and Comparative Studies in Adult and Continuing Education, Firenze University Press: Florence: 131-147.

 SINGH, S. (2020): International large-scale assessments, the Global Alliance to Monitor Learning (GAML) and adult education systems.
 Zeitschrift für Weiterbildungsforschung, 43: 275–289.

 SINGH, S. (2020): From Global North-South Divide to Sustainability: ShiftingPolicy Frameworks for International Development and Education.International and Multidisciplinary Journal for Social Sciences9(1): 76-102.

 SINGH, S./SCHMIDT-LAUFF, S./EHLERS S. (2022).
 Transitions from adult education sectors to lifelong learning systems: A Comparative study from Denmark, Germany and the European Education Area.
 In A. Grotlüschen, B. Käpplinger, G. Mlozberger, & S. Schmidt-Lauff (Eds.).
 Adult education in international perspectives: Limits and Opportunities.
 DGfE